AbuLSim/1RTT-KEMTLS/README-simon.txt

-Running the version on Unix-like systems:
+Running the version on Linux-like systems:

 First add to the file /etc/hosts the following:
 	127.0.0.1	servername